Winning hearts and minds with Learning Pool Automation – the learning campaign builder

 When was the last time you changed your mind?
 Perhaps you had a political opinion that was challenged and you were provided with evidence that supported an opposing point of view.
 You probably mulled it over for a while and looked at some different sources and then came to the conclusion that you’d changed your mind.
 It’s very unlikely that you changed your mind straight away because that’s simply not how people behave.
 That’s why there’s a week between each piece of content in the sceptical and uninformed workflows of the plastic campaign.
 Learners are given the chance to percolate and maybe pursue their own studies for a while before deciding what to do next, rather than being bombarded with information.

-Once learners are ready to make changes to their lifestyle, Stream Automation acts like a set of stabilizers – assisting learners until they’re ready to ride on their own.
+Once learners are ready to make changes to their lifestyle, Learning Pool Automation acts like a set of stabilizers – assisting learners until they’re ready to ride on their own.
 Rather than telling learners how and why to change their behavior, it enables them to change.
 At the start of each week, the learner sets a goal that they would like to achieve.
 They’re encouraged to make this goal small, achievable, and particular to their lifestyle.
 As the week goes on, Stream Automation delivers encouragement in the form of success stories and gives the learner the opportunity to revise their goal and reflect on how it went.
 The changes get bigger as the campaign goes on, and by the end, they will have achieved some changes and will have the momentum, confidence, and ability to continue changing on their own.

 None of these ideas are particularly new.
 Having a single tool that’s simple to use but flexible enough to allow learning designers to create highly bespoke long-term learning campaigns on the other hand, definitely is.
 We call it Stream Automation.
-Find out more about Stream Automation or get in touch to see a demo today.
+Find out more about Learning Pool Automation or get in touch to see a demo today.